 - Cover with lid.

-- Pour the fermented rice/bean batter into the molds in a stainless steel idli rack.
+- Pour the fermented rice/bean batter into the molds of a stainless steel idli stand.

-- Place the rack inside a clay pot and steam.
+- Place the idli stand inside the clay pot.

 Beverages (water kefir, kombucha, etc.)

 Seems more like fermented vegetables?